My love of typewriters:

-The idea for USB Typewriter all began in late 2009, when I found a clunky old Royal typewriter on the side of the road.
-After a little spit polish and elbow grease, I was really amazed by how pristine this machine was underneath its century's worth of rust and dust.
-And even more amazing: it still worked!
+The seed for the USB Typewriter was planted a few years ago, when I found a clunky old Royal typewriter out on the curb near my Philadelphia apartment.
+I can't stand seeing things go to waste -- especially wonderfully intricate technological artifacts that have been around for almost 100 years -- so I took it to Hive76, my friendly neighborhood hackerspace.
+Using their shared tools and supplies, I was able to clean and fix that old royal up.
+After a little spit polish and elbow grease, I was amazed how beautiful the machine was underneath its century's worth of rust and dust.
+And even more amazing: it still worked.

-USB Typewriter has been in business since June 2010, and since then has helped to rescue almost 1,000 typewriters, while constantly improving the conversion process to make it as easy as possible.
+Since the USB Typewriter project's inception, it has helped to rescue more than 1,000 typewriters from obsolescence, while constantly improving the conversion process to make the invention accessible to as many people as possible.
 The USB Typewriter has been featured by NPR's Morning Edition, The Martha Stewart Show, CNN HLN, WIRED, Gizmodo, and many others.
 It was named one of the "Top 10 iPad Accessories" by PC Magazine.

 I'm a hacker/engineer/designer from Philadelphia, PA.
-After graduating from Drexel University with a degree in electrical engineering, I helped found Philadelphia's first and only hackerspace, Hive76.
-That is where I invented the USB Typewriter.
+After graduating from Drexel University with a degree in electrical engineering, I helped found Philadelphia's first and only hackerspace, Hive76, which is where I invented the USB Typewriter.
+I live and work in an old farmhouse in Orefield, PA with my wife and children (ages 5 and 7).
 I also love old bicycles, electric pianos, oscilloscopes, and board games.

 Jack [at] usbtypewriter.com